 Straight handle shapes are the most basic and conventional form.
 It is cylindrical in shape and provides a strong grip and steady feel.
 This type of handle is frequently preferred by players who use a penhold grip, in which the racket is gripped between the thumb and fingers.

 The base of a flared handle is wider than the end, resulting in a shape that is broader at the bottom and smaller at the top.
 Its form offers a more ergonomic grip, allowing players to comfortably and firmly hold the racket even during intense play.
+Maintaining a firm grip on the handle is essential for better control and performance during play.
 Flared handles are preferred by players who employ a shakehand grip, in which the racket is gripped between the thumb and three fingers.

 Ultimately, the optimum handle shape for you will depend on your playing style and personal preferences, so it’s vital to experiment with a variety of shapes and sizes to discover the player’s grip and handle that feels most comfortable and effective.